-Restrictions in lieu of pollutant limit/restriction: Connection to municipal sewer will become available during upcoming permit cycle (current permit expired 4/30/2016).
-Renewal of variance will allow Permittee to continue to discharge while connection is being constructed under a schedule of compliance activities.
+Restrictions in lieu of pollutant limit/restriction: Renewal of variance allowed Permittee to continue to discharge while connection to Met Council was being constructed under a schedule of compliance activities.
 Permittee has requested termination of the permit, thereby ending the variance.

 Permit ID: MN0044946

 Pollutant (or restriction) for which variance is granted: pH

 Rule citation: 7050.0224, Subp.
 2; 7050.0227 Subp.
 2

 Receiving water: SD007 - Stream 4 to Manganika Creek.
 SD009 - Manganika Creek

 Date approved: 6/12/1999